VA Salt Lake City Health Care System

 Salary and Other Benefits

 Residents' salaries are established annually.
-Currently, the salary is $55,226 for the one year residency.
 Dental jackets, scrubs and laundry services are furnished by the medical center.
 Residents are eligible to enroll in medical and life insurance programs, as well as the Thrift Savings Plan.
 They are allowed fifteen days of annual leave for vacation and other personal business, such as board examinations and interviews.
 In addition, official leave may be approved to attend professional meetings and continuing education courses.
 Any tuition or travel costs are the responsibility of the resident.
 Annual and official leave is granted at the discretion of the Chief, Dental Service, contingent upon of patient care needs.
 Leave must be requested at least 45 days in advance except in cases of emergency.

 The dental clinic was built in 2009 and consists of 19 conventional operatories.
 Five of the operatories are used by dental hygiene students to treat patients.
 All operatories are equipped with computers and digital radiography.
-Our staff includes five full-time staff dentists, eleven dental assistants, three dental lab technicians and one hygienist.
+Our staff includes six full-time staff dentists, four dental residents, twelve dental assistants, five dental lab technicians and three hygienists.

 Hours of Duty